theo-armour/2021/sandbox/us-county-votes/README.md

 	* Levels of education
 	* Per capita income
 	* Healthiness
-	* Metrics of which I am clueless
+	* Metrics of which I am as yet clueless
 * Load and display faster
 * Animate the display of the date data
 * Expose more sophisticated shading rendering techniques